 Mental Health Specific Training

-- Dementia Doll Therapy (30 minute session) – Introduction and over view to doll therapy and the do and don’ts.
+Introduction and overview to doll therapy and the do and don’ts.